Code of Conduct

 The convention requires children aged 12 and under to be accompanied by a parent or guardian.
 Children younger than 6 must stay with adults at all times.
 Children aged 13 and above can attend events without adult supervision, although it is encouraged.
 Family-friendly events are open to all ages, while adult-themed events are restricted to those 18 and above.
 Parents are responsible for determining the appropriateness of individual events and ensuring that children adhere to behavior standards.
 Convention staff will assist lost children and hold parents accountable for any damages caused by their children.
 This policy aims to make the convention as enjoyable as possible for all guests.

-Furthermore, harassment includes, but is not limited to, sexual or discriminatory images in public and quasi-public spaces (online and offline), intimidation, stalking, following, harassing photography or recording, sustained disruption of talks or other events, inappropriate physical contact, and unwelcome sexual attention.
+FallsCon defines harassment as any behavior threatening a person or group or producing an unsafe and/or non-inclusive environment.
+Harassment includes but is not limited to: offensive verbal comments or non-verbal expressions related to race, gender, gender identity, gender expression, sexual orientation, disability, physical appearance, body size, ethnicity, age, or religious beliefs; sexual or discriminatory images in public, private, and online spaces; intimidation; stalking; following, unwanted photography or recording; sustained disruption of talks or other events; inappropriate physical contact; and unwelcome sexual attention.
 Harassment may take the form of comments, epithets, slurs, discriminatory or insensitive jokes, teasing, display or discussion of written or graphic material, repeatedly standing too close to or brushing up against a person, or giving gifts of an unwanted or sexual nature.
 Advocating or encouraging any of the above is also considered harassment.

-Harassment at FallsCon does not include respectful disagreement or critique offered in good faith.
 FallsCon reserves the right to alter or broaden its definition of harassment at its sole discretion.

 No one should tolerate any conduct of this type.
 Should you experience or witness harassment, you may choose to take any of the following actions: